jaredly/j3/Roadmap.md

+# Weird editing

+- [x] can't baclspace an empty hashhh?
+- [ ] still can't delete an annot
+- [ ] backspace shouldn't nix whole listlikes. it should go in.
+- [ ] changing a toplevel def should update usages of that def
+- [ ] can't . on a hash
+- [ ] '(' at start of hash at start of attr should wrap
+- [ ] backspace at '(' should unwrap
+- [ ] select and '(' should wrap!
+- [ ] let's get a little undo/redo in the house
+- [ ] endddd how about undo/redo snapshots? like they
+  don't have to persist the whole undo stack, but some snapshots would be nice? you know.
+- [x] highlight specials (defn deftype etc.) with special color
+- [ ] selecting a spread from the left should select the whole thing though

+... type inference ... do I really want to reify it? or do I just want to re-infer it every time? idk let's try incremental inference for now

 # When to update Ctx, and how, and such.

 So, I think we can actually run the ctx from scratch on